University of Maryland

 Purpose and Audience

-Understanding of basic electrodynamics and electronics.
-Helpful: basic accelerator physics.
+Understanding of basic accelerator physics, electrodynamics and classical mechanics.

 Charged particle storage rings are used for a variety of science and technology applications -- for example as synchrotron radiation light sources for biology, chemistry, and materials science, as colliders for high-energy physics or as damping rings to reduce the beam emittance for linear colliders.
 The dynamic aperture limits the performance in many of these current accelerators.
 To optimize the performance, a good knowledge of the machine model is required.
 To achieve the required accuracy of the machine model, beam based measurements have proven to be essential.
 This course will start with the fundamental beam dynamics concepts and beam measurement methods and will describe more and more complex examples of beam-based diagnostics applications used to understand and optimize machine performance.

 The course will consist of approximately 15 lectures, most of them during morning sessions.
 In addition there will be computer classes every afternoon demonstrating many concepts presented in the lectures as well as introducing software tools to analyze measurements in the area of beam-based diagnostics (like orbit response matrices, phase advance data, etc.).
 The afternoons will also include some of the lectures plus some less formal discussion sessions.
 In addition there will be 4 homework sets to be solved in the evenings.